curtcox/Mergrave/test_plan.md

 ## Unit
 - Base case termination: when the request can be satisfied directly, the function returns without recursion or tool use.
 - Returns a cached result without invoking any tools or recursion when an exact cache hit exists.
+- Single AI call success: a request requiring exactly one AI call executes once and returns the expected result.

 ## Property
 - Recursion always terminates by honoring depth_limit or budget_limit and returns a graceful fallback when limits are hit.